openmrs/openmrs-eip/README.md

 Unit ant Integration tests were only coded for the camel-openmrs Maven module.
 Integration tests are located in the [**app/src/it**](dbsync-sender-app/src/it) folder.
 They are run by default during the Maven test phase.

-# Installation Guide For DB Sync

-The application is designed to run in one of 2 modes i.e. sender or receiver, you decide one of these via spring's JVM property **spring.profiles.active** with the value set to sender or receiver.

-The OpenMRS dbSync can be used with a endpoint between the sender and the receiver exchanging sync data via ActiveMQ.
-You can also use file-based syncing in a development or test environment but we highly discourage it in production.

-A sender and a receiver directory are created containing the necessary routes and configurations to install and configure sender and receiver sync applications at a remote and central database respectively.
-They are both located in the **distribution** directory.
-Please refer to the [Distribution configuration README.md](./distribution/README.md) for installation and configuration details.

 # Developer Guide
 This guide is intended for developers that wish to create custom end user applications to watch for events in an OpenMRS database and process them, this can be useful if you wish to integrate OpenMRS with another system based on changes